WESS New Members Page

 How can I publish an essay in the WESS Newsletter?

 WESS Newsletter is a great way to publish your ideas on Western European topics and librarianship.
 The Newsletter is available twice a year online.
-To submit an essay, contact the current editor whose information is at http://wessweb.info/index.php/WESS_Officers_2010-2011.
+To submit an essay, contact the current editor who is listed here: https://wessweb.info/index.php/WESS_Newsletter.

 How can I become an editor of the WESS Newsletter?